Frequently Asked Questions about Accidents and Insurance

-If your insurance company issues you a check for repairs please follow the appropriate processes below based on the amount of the check you receive.
+If your insurance company issues you a check for repairs, follow the appropriate processes below, based on the amount of the check you receive.

-- Mail the check to us with a written endorsement request or visit your local Chase full-service branch.
-If you mailed us the check, we’ll endorse the check and return it to you, unless we need additional information, in which case we’ll contact you.
+- Mail the check to us with a written endorsement request or go to your local Chase full-service branch.
+If you mailed us the check, we’ll endorse the check and return it to you.
+If we need additional information, we’ll contact you.

-- If you haven’t already paid for the repairs, please mail us: the check, endorsed to Chase; a copy of the insurance adjuster’s estimate; a copy of the itemized repair estimate or bill from the dealership or repair shop.
-We’ll endorse the check to the dealership or repair shop and forward it to them, unless we need additional information, in which case we’ll contact you.
+- If you haven’t already paid for the repairs: Endorse the check to Chase and mail it to us with a copy of the insurance adjuster’s estimate and a copy of the itemized repair estimate or bill from the dealership or repair shop.
+We’ll endorse the check to the dealership or repair shop and forward it to them.
+If we need additional information, we’ll contact you.

-- If you’ve already paid for the repairs and you need to be reimbursed: mail us the check with a written endorsement request, the itemized bill and proof of payment.
-We’ll endorse the check and return it to you, unless we need additional information, in which case we’ll contact you.
+- If you’ve already paid for the repairs and you need to be reimbursed: Mail us the check, along with a written endorsement request, the itemized bill and proof of payment.
+We’ll endorse the check and return it to you.
+If we need additional information, we’ll contact you.

-Please remember to write your account number on the insurance check and all required documents before mailing to: Chase Auto; Attn: Endorsement Department; PO Box 901007; Fort Worth, TX 76101-2007.
+Keep in mind: Write your account number on the insurance check and all required documents before mailing to:

 Yes, you should maintain your monthly payments until your obligation is paid in full.